Interstate 440 (North Carolina): History

-The North Carolina Department of Transportation (NCDOT) has designated a 3.5 mi stretch of I-440, from Walnut Street to Wade Avenue, to be redesigned and widened to six lanes.
-Completed in 1960, it is the oldest section of the beltline; it features the original four lanes with minimal shoulders, substandard interchanges, and a merging left-lane onramp.
+The North Carolina Department of Transportation (NCDOT) has designated a 3.5 mi stretch of US 1/US 64 from Walnut Street to I-40 and I-440/US 1 from I-40 to Wade Avenue, to be redesigned and widened to six lanes.
+Originally completed in 1960, it is the oldest section of the Beltline; it features the original four lanes with minimal shoulders, substandard interchanges, and a merging left-lane onramp.
 A Purpose and Need Statement was completed in 2014, showing the need for the project through deficiencies in capacity, geometric (design of the roadway and interchanges), and road condition.
 NCDOT initially planned to spend $92 million, beginning with right-of-way acquisition in 2018.
 The project began in earnest in late 2019 and was completed by mid-2023, with a revised cost estimate of $475 million.
 Concurrent with the widening of I-440 is a redesign of Blue Ridge Road, which parallels this section of I-440, as well as new overpasses for several crossing streets and railroads.
 New bridges at the interchange were opened in April 2023.

 The remainder of the widening project at Blue Ridge Road has been delayed, and completion is not expected until 2025.